lawrencesim/templatize-python/more/functions/README.md

 ### Error handling

 By default, functions fail silently.
 If an error occurs during function call, exception is not raised further and value is assumed to be an empty string.
-To change this, simply set the `errorOnFuncFailure` flag to `true` in the [options](../../#options).
+To change this, simply set the `error_on_func_failure` flag to `true` in the [options](../../#options).

 &nbsp;

 ### Functions as objects

-If a function returns an object, it can be referenced into as if it were a normal object.
+If a function returns an dictionary, it can be referenced into as if it were a normal dictionary.

 &nbsp; *Template:*